 The next time someone offers you a free sample, say no. First, brands that offer free samples are usually not waste-free brands; Zero-waste makeup brands use samples to ensure that customers are not buying full-sized products that they will eventually trash.
 Traditional samples will most likely come in wasteful packaging.

 Next, accepting samples increases the societal pressure to buy.
 There’s a reason why the beauty industry spends billions to create free samples.
 It’s because they work.
 And a study from the British Food Journal shows that free sampling can draw consumers into purchasing from a category that they initially did not intend to1.

-If you’re buying zero-waste makeup products but buying too much you’re still wasting.
+You're still wasting if you’re buying zero-waste makeup products but buying too much.
 Be intentional about your purchasing.
 In simple words, buy what you will surely use, not what you may need.

 |Heilman, C., Lakishyk, K. and Radas, S. (2011), "An empirical investigation of in‐store sampling promotions", British Food Journal, Vol. 113 No. 10, pp. 1252-1266. https://doi.org/10.1108/00070701111177674|

 |epa.gov: Facts and Figures about Materials, Waste and Recycling.
 Containers and Packaging: Product-Specific Data|

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.